Mainamanhoon/docker/README.md

 # Docker
 Staring learning about the docker basics
-First local host : using mongo db and mongo express
+First local host : using mongo db and mongo express!

 Learnings:
 About the basics of docker , about images and containers